-The Shrewsbury and Telford Hospital NHS Trust has chosen the RFID Discovery system from Harland Simon to track the location of their mobile medical devices across their two 400-bed hospitals, the Royal Shrewsbury and the Princess Royal.
+The Shrewsbury and Telford Hospital NHS Trust has chosen the RFID Discovery system from Paragon-ID to track the location of their mobile medical devices across their two 400-bed hospitals, the Royal Shrewsbury and the Princess Royal.

 RFID Discovery provides hospitals with the ability to locate assets using RFID technology.
 Each device is fitted with an active RFID tag which broadcasts its unique ID at regular intervals.
 Signals are picked up by fixed readers or mobile handheld devices used by clinical technicians to audit the wards.
 Information is then sent back to a central database which shows the location where each asset was last ‘seen’ by the system.

 Nigel Watkinson, Medical Engineering Manager for the Trust, is responsible for the management of 12,000 mobile medical devices at the two hospitals plus a further 17,000 in the community.
 To date, Nigel and his team have already tagged 861 devices including 500 beds and captured details on a central location database.
 The initial plan is to track 1,000 mobile medical devices, (500 at each site) and scale the system up by adding tags and fixed readers when required.